JasonTang99/Art3mis/README.md

 Update Aug 1st - Things have been busy last weekend.
 Interviews and stuff (Results out tomorrow wow).
 Should be back to normal now.
 CsvReadWrite is complete and functional.

+Update Aug 7th - Got into the interview thingy, added a lot of new activities that does stuff, got rid of old activities that did not do stuff.
+Learned that I had spent all my time formatting spacing when i could've used layout_weight instead.

 Thanks for Reading,
 Jason